igor-muram/igor-muram.github.io/news/README.md

 * Registration by phone number and email.
 * Authorization by phone number and email.
 * Check and output of errors during registration and authorization data entry.
+* Sending letters from the contact form to the mail.
 * Adding news in a self-made admin panel.
 * Modifying news in a self-made admin panel.
 * Deleting news in a self-made admin panel.
 * Output a few recent news items.
 * Downloading additional news by clicking the button.
-* Sending letters from the contact form to the mail.
+* Navigate to a page with a detailed description of the selected news item.

 ## Technologies